flux-framework/flux-core/doc/man1/flux-pgrep.rst

 .. program:: flux pgrep

-*flux-pgrep* lists jobids that match a supplied expression.
+:program:`flux pgrep` lists jobids that match a supplied expression.
 The expression may contain a pattern which matches the job name, or a range of jobids in the form ``jobid1..jobid2``.
 If both a pattern and jobid range are supplied then both must match.